Rocky Mountain T'ai Chi Ch'uan

 Teaching Yang style Tai Chi Chuan via the Cheng Man-Ching lineage in Boulder CO since 1977

-* no classes from Dec 20 through Jan 5.
-Normal schedule resumes Sat Jan 7.
+* End Of Year Break: no classes from Tue Dec 19 through Thur Jan 4.
+Classes will resume Sat Jan 6.

 Students learn the Five Animal Frolics and the Form Sequences that underlie the complete tai chi form.
 Contact us if you're interested in joining or just drop by to join a class.

-The next First Sunday session will be on Dec 4.
+Our next First Sunday session will be on Dec 3.
+No First Sunday practice in Nov.

 The first Sunday of every month is an open practice session for students of RMTCC who know at least the First Third of the form -- at Beth and Lee's home studio in Hygiene, starting at 10:30 AM.